MicrosoftDocs/sql-docs/docs/reporting-services/report-design/add-an-expand-or-collapse-action-to-an-item-report-builder-and-ssrs.md

 > [!NOTE]
 > [!INCLUDE[ssRBRDDup](../../includes/ssrbrddup-md.md)]

-## Add expand and collapse action to a group
+## Add an expand and collapse action to a group

 1. In **Design** view, select your table or matrix.
 The **Grouping** pane displays the row and column groups.